 It's a question many investors have been asking, especially since Target is hardly alone.
-The Washington Post reports that federal agents notified more than 3,000 U.S. companies last year that their computer systems had been hacked.
-Annual spending on fighting cyber-theft now tops $100 billion.
+The Washington Post reports that federal agents notified more than 3,000 U.S. companies last year that MOREPatrick M. Sheridan - Mar 27, 2014 11:51 AM ET

 The opinions expressed in this commentary are solely those of Paul R. La Monica.
 Other than Time Warner, the parent of CNNMoney, and Abbott Laboratories, La Monica does not own positions in any individual stocks.

 I love Amazon.com.
 Fantastic customer service.
-Prices are great.
-And as an avid reader who still likes physical copies of books (call me a Luddite if you must), the free shipping that comes with being an MOREPaul R. La Monica - Sep 6, 2012 3:40 PM ET
+Prices MOREPaul R. La Monica - Sep 6, 2012 3:40 PM ET

 Investors are discerning shoppers when it comes to retail stocks.

 The clear winners appear to be big-box stores such as Wal-Mart and Target, while specialty outlets such as office supply chain Staples are bringing up the rear.

 Shares of Target (TGT) rose to a new 52-week high Wednesday after it reported better-than-expected quarterly earnings and raised its forecast for full-year profits.
 The stock has gained 26% so far this year, outperforming Wal-Mart's MOREBen Rooney - Aug 15, 2012 2:13 PM ET